WillSan98/Teacher-Student-Resource-Platform/README.md

 4. Create a new review for a teacher page
 - find the teacher you want to review
 - similar to posts, click on new button to create a new review
 - type the review out and hit submit, the review should appear below the teacher profile page.

+5. Join a class or club with a student account
+- Search for class or club
+- click join button
+- your account will then be able to see any posts from that group